BBK-PiJ-2014-21/Lab-Exercises/day07/README.md

   3. Now you have the highest element at the end of the list.
   4. Move back to the beginning and repeat the whole process until your list is sorted.
   5. Once you pass through the list without swapping elements, your list is sorted.
-Put your implementation in a static method in a class, maybe `ListUtilities.bubbleSort(List)`.
+Put your implementation in a static method in a class, maybe `e09_to_e13_sortingLists.ListUtilities.bubbleSort(List)`.
 The name of the algorithm comes from metaphorical bubbles always moving up in a liquid.
 Try your method with different lists and see how long it takes to sort them.
 You can use the static method `System.currentTimeMillis()` to print on the screen the current time (measured in milliseconds since 1st January 1970).